-Despite substantial effort taken by developing countries to reduce risk; explosions are still common events in mining and industry.
+Despite substantial effort taken by countries to reduce risk; explosions are still common events in mining and industry.
 The temperamental nature of rock strata, unknown environments, and production techniques can all trigger an explosive event.

 The consequences of explosions can be devastating; resulting in loss of life, shattered communities and the potential closure of a mine.

 For high-risk environments, such as coal mines and chemical plants, where explosions are more common, the need for blast resistant chambers is a must.

 Design Parameters for Refuge Chambers in Coal Mines

 The U.S. National Institute for Occupational Safety and Health (NIOSH) has been researching coal refuge alternatives since 2007, determining it is necessary for refuge chambers and shelter-in-place to acquire pressure testing approval or certification based on laboratory and field testing.
 1

 The Mine Safety and Health Administration (MSHA) final rule is consistent with the NIOSH research report on refuge alternatives, concerning the design of coal refuge alternatives.
 To be certified, refuge chambers must be produced to resist 15 psi overpressure for 0.2 seconds to withstand typical blast wave dissemination in an underground mine.
 2